 - You’re willing to pay extra for the benefits of rocking an SSD: SSDs are cheaper than they’ve ever been and are by no means outside the reach of even budget systems.
 But, they do still cost more than traditional SSDs.

-If your checklist looks more full than empty and paying a bit extra is no big deal, then congratulations—it looks like an SSD is in your future!
+If you’re buying to expand your storage rather than run a boot drive, and your checklist looks more full than empty and paying a bit extra is no big deal, then congratulations — it looks like an SSD is in your future.

 - › Is SSD Wear an Issue With the PlayStation 5?